 Phase 2: Restructure teams within the program and shorten the time of the increment planned for

-Use Lean thinking and deep understanding of workflows to decompose ARTs into dedicated product teams.
+Use Lean thinking and deep understanding of workflows to decompose ARTs into Focused Solution Teams.

 - The goal is not coordinating teams but the decoupling of teams.

 - The Focused Solution Team.
 A focused solution team is a group of people organized in sub-teams that have the capability of creating an MBI for a product and are dedicated to working just on the MBI

 - Play: Use focused solution teams to go beyond the initial gains of SAFe.
-DPTs enable reducing dependencies between teams, shorter planning cycles and an alignment of people to products.
+FSTs enable reducing dependencies between teams, shorter planning cycles and an alignment of people to products.
 This and the earlier step of adopting ATDD/BDD often go well together.

 - Play: Have Shared Services and Enterprise Architecture be provided as Professional Service Providers.
 Make the development teams be as cross-functional as possible.

 - Play: Shorten Program Increments Over Time.
-As teams become more decoupled form each other it is possible to have smaller, shorter planning events with fewer teams in each.
+As teams become more decoupled from each other it is possible to have smaller, shorter planning events with fewer teams in each.

 Phase 3: Align teams to business stakeholders and implement agile budgeting

 - Play: Use strategies, initiatives and MBIs to implement the higher levels of SAFe in a simpler more effective manner.
 Many organizations start and stop with Essential SAFe because the higher levels are too complicated to adopt.
 But the concepts and actions at these higher levels are essential (pun intended) for most organizations, even small ones.
 MBIs provide an opportunity to implement the entire value stream, even for smaller organizations,

 - Play Set: Create a network of semi-autonomous, cross-functional team or groups of teams using focused solution teams.

 - Play: Align network to business stakeholders.
 This implements John Kotter’s dual operating system that SAFe suggests.
 To achieve this you need to decompose your ARTs into focused solution teams.
 This also allows for Agile budgeting.

 Phase 4: Lean Management and Guided Continuous Improvement